charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The proxy pattern

 The real subject is the so called original object, I will use that well-known term, in this chapter.
 With the proxy pattern, we could see advantages in clprolf's vision.
-First, by marking (for example) simu_real_world_obj the proxy and the real subject, we remember and understand easily that the proxy aims to have the same meaning as the original object.
+First, by marking (for example) simu_real_obj the proxy and the real subject, we remember and understand easily that the proxy aims to have the same meaning as the original object.
 And we can easily think at a concrete example, an image, for example.
 Then, we can quickly see that the used interface could be a version.
 The choice stands for the proxy should be as the real subject, but just another implementation.
 In general, the proxy adds security to the original object.
 So we'll have to ask such object with a with_compat, and we easily understand that it is weakly coupled.
 We can fastly be aware that we could use in some cases inheritance, if the proxy object instantiates systematically the real subject.
 So it would be strongly object-oriented, thanks to inheritance.
 Inheritance permits polymorphism, and code reuse, and we should it if possible.
 In that case, we could realize that in clprolf, a pattern wouldn't be necessary.
 We can quickly also say, that we can use composition in some cases too, and that would resemble at the adapter design pattern.
 In clprolf, the patterns seems more memorable.
 In that case too, the use of a pattern seems quite useless, and we would have been able to intuitively write this code.
 And the writed clprolf code, even intuively written, would be well-designed and readable.